FinLegal/API-Documentation/OutgoingWebhooks.md

 ## Notes

 - Your URL should be unique per case.
-There is no case identifier in the payloads.
 - A 200-level response is expected.
-Otherwise, it is considered an error and will be retried.
+Otherwise, it is considered an error and will be retried once in a few seconds.
-- A event POST is only retried once.
+- A event is a POST

+Types:
-- Types:
+- Activity
   - ActivityChange
+- Attribute changes
   - ClaimAttributeChange
   - CaseAttributeChange
   - ContactAttributeChange
   - ActivityAttributeChange
+- Claim Status
   - ClaimStatusChange

 ## Activity Change